USM-COS460/usm-cos460.github.io/index.md

 ---
 title: Home
 ---

-*Please see the [Syllabus](syllabus.html) for more details on the course, grading, schedule, etc..
-This page is intended to be only a quick-reference for dates and course materials.
-Click on the class meeting topic or scroll down for lecture slides and notes.*
+*Please refer to the [Syllabus](syllabus.html) for full details of the course.
+This page is only a quick-reference for dates and course materials.*

 |  WEEK  | DATE  |                            TOPIC                            |                                           READING                                            |                                                                                                                                                                                                                                             NOTES & LINKS                                                                                                                                                                                                                                             |
 |--------|-------|-------------------------------------------------------------|----------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|